giantswarm/gitops-template/docs/add_org.md

     ```

 1. Place your Kubernetes Secret into this directory and encrypt it with SOPS.
-SOPS encryption rule configured earlier ensures it will get encrypted with the Organization' key:
+SOPS encryption rule configured earlier ensures it will get encrypted with the Organization's key:

     ```sh
     sops --encrypt --in-place management-clusters/${MC_NAME}/organizations/${ORG_NAME}/secrets/secret.enc.yaml